About Isaac Sesi

 Since then, I have grown to become very passionate about developing innovative solutions to solve pressing challenges within the world’s food systems, with a focus on Africa.

 Through Sesi Technologies, I am working to create and live in a world where poverty and hunger do not exist.

-I have been named one of the worlds top innovators under the age of 35 by the MIT Technology Review and I have been featured by many prestigious publications including Spore Magazine, Feed the Future, Royal Academy of Engineering, Citi Business News, Feed The Future, Humans of New York, Disrupt Africa among others.
+I have been named one of the worlds top innovators under the age of 35 by the MIT Technology Review and I have been featured by several publications including Spore Magazine, Feed the Future, Royal Academy of Engineering, Citi Business News, Feed The Future, Humans of New York, Disrupt Africa among others.

 My Passion for STEM